waimea-igdaikee/300dtd-cadet-planner-website/docs/3-sprint-3-refinement.md

 ## Testing allocations

 The allocations page should work correctly.
 Junior NCOs should be able to allocate and remove themselves from a role, while admins should be able to allocate anyone, as well as generate a new set of roles for the upcoming weeks.
+One requirement for this page that was dropped was the search function for admins when allocating a cadet - I discussed with the senior rates and officers, and they decided that due to the size of the unit (10-15 cadets), the search wasn't necessary as it's easy to identify and pick a cadet from the dropdown list.

 Like in sprint 2, I'll start by testing that **junior NCOs** can allocate and remove themselves from roles: